A Double Delight for Bharat Rasayan Shareholders!

 The Indian markets have recently witnessed a wave of corporate actions, but few have caught investor attention like Bharat Rasayan’s stock split and bonus issue.

-On October 24, 2025, the board of Bharat Rasayan Ltd. (NSE: BHARATRAS) approved two significant proposals, a stock split in the ratio of 1:2 and a bonus issue in the ratio of 1:1.
+The initial announcement on October 24, 2025, confirmed two significant proposals by the board of Bharat Rasayan Ltd. (NSE: BHARATRAS): a stock split in the ratio of 1:2 and a bonus issue in the ratio of 1:1.

-Let’s break down everything you need to know, from the details of the corporate action to its deeper financial and psychological impact.
+Let’s break down everything you need to know, from the confirmed corporate action dates to its deeper financial and psychological impact.

 Bharat Rasayan: A Brief Company Overview

-Before diving into the announcement, let’s understand the company behind the headlines.
+Before diving into the final timeline, let’s understand the company behind the headlines.

 Bharat Rasayan Ltd. is a leading agrochemical and pesticide manufacturer, known for producing technical-grade pesticides, intermediates, and bulk chemicals used in crop protection.
 Established in 1989, the company has built a strong presence in both domestic and international markets.